Shoreland Lutheran High School

 Shoreland Lutheran High School (SLHS) is a Lutheran High School in Somers, Wisconsin, affiliated with the Wisconsin Evangelical Lutheran Synod (WELS) and operated by a federation of 24 area congregations.
+The campus is home to the largest regenerative storm water conveyance system in the United States and is undergoing a multi-million dollar expansion.

 Description

 SLHS is a private religious high school for grades nine through twelve.
 It is located on 17 acre in Somers, Kenosha County, Wisconsin.

 Shoreland Lutheran High School Federation, which operates the school, was organized Feb.
 14, 1971.
 It is a non-profit 501(c)(3) organization.

 The Shoreland Lutheran High School Federation also includes Wisconsin Lutheran School, which serves students in grades kindergarten through 8.

 History

 Early years

 In 1968, "a layman a minister and a teacher coordinating committee" studied the possibility of establishing a school for four congregations (Friedens, St. Luke, Bethany, and Mt.
 Zion) of the Wisconsin Evangelical Lutheran Synod.
 In July 1971, the synod's Lutheran high school committee chose the name "Shoreland Lutheran High School".

 The first classes were offered during the 1971–72 school year in Friedens Evangelical Lutheran Grade School in Kenosha, for 27 tenth grade students.
 During the second year of operation, the school moved to Mount Zion Evangelical Lutheran Church, where 46 students were enrolled; the enrollment was 78 during the school's third year.
 By that year, the school was supported by seven congregations: the original four, plus the Lutheran Church of the Abiding Word, in Somers; Immanuel, in Waukesha; and Our Saviour Lutheran Church, in Zion.
 SLHS officially became a four-year high school in the autumn of 1973, and graduated its first class in May 1974.